gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - webpack ([should always in lower-case letters, even at the beginning of a sentence](https://webpack.js.org/branding/#the-name))

 A full-stack developer (adjective form with a dash) works on the full stack (noun form with no dash).
-The same goes with many other compound terms.
+The same goes for many other compound terms.

 Use frontend for both adjective and noun forms as it's [more common and easier to maintain](https://github.com/gatsbyjs/gatsby/pull/8873#issuecomment-444255465).
 For example, a frontend developer works on the frontend.
-The same goes for backend.
+The same goes for the backend.

 End users are spelled out with two words, rather than hyphenating with a dash.